LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    The audio device that's virtual, like Steam Streaming Speakers.
 This allows Sunshine to stream audio, while muting the speakers.

-   ..
-Tip:: See `audio_sink`_!
+   .. tip:: See `audio_sink`_!

-   ..
-Tip:: These are some options for virtual sound devices.
+   .. tip:: These are some options for virtual sound devices.

       - Stream Streaming Speakers (Linux, macOS, Windows)